Nobody gets left behind

 In the UK

-MUSE CIO is a charity based in Salisbury.
-It was established to promote social inclusion for the public benefit by preventing people from becoming socially excluded, relieving the needs of those people who are socially excluded and assisting them to integrate into society.
+MUSE CIO is a dynamic charity based in Salisbury.
+It was established to promote social inclusion and to support individuals and groups to integrate into their local community, school and neighbourhood.

 We work with other grassroots organisations in the community to deliver regular activities that promote social inclusion, wellbeing and the relief of need.
 We work with local and national government to ensure that our work is both joined up and accessible.